Skip to content

 Risk assessment and ongoing monitoring

 Each verified entity is classified by risk level (low, standard, enhanced) based on objective criteria: sector, jurisdiction, ownership structure, PEP exposure and regulatory history.
-Enhanced due diligence (EDD) is mandatory for entities operating in high-risk sectors or jurisdictions identified in the UK national risk assessment.
+Enhanced customer due diligence (ECDD) is mandatory for entities operating in high-risk sectors or jurisdictions identified in AUSTRAC's guidance and the FATF high-risk jurisdictions list.

-Ongoing monitoring involves tracking Companies House filings (new confirmation statements, changes of directors, charges registered), sanctions list updates and adverse media alerts.
-The FCA expects firms to maintain a risk-based approach with documented policies and periodic reviews.
+Ongoing monitoring involves tracking ASIC filings (new annual reviews, changes of directors, charges registered), sanctions list updates and adverse media alerts.
+AUSTRAC expects reporting entities to maintain a risk-based approach with documented policies and periodic reviews.

 Sectors with the highest KYB exposure

-All firms regulated under the MLR 2017 must perform KYB on corporate customers, but certain sectors face heightened requirements.
-Banks, payment institutions and e-money firms process the largest volumes of corporate onboarding.
-Estate agents conducting transactions above GBP 10,000, accountancy service providers, trust or company service providers (TCSPs) and legal professionals all have mandatory KYB obligations.
+All reporting entities under the AML/CTF Act must perform KYB on corporate customers, but certain sectors face heightened requirements.
+Banks, authorised deposit-taking institutions (ADIs), and remittance service providers process the largest volumes of corporate onboarding.
+Real estate agents, accountants, solicitors, and digital currency exchange (DCE) providers all have mandatory KYB obligations under the AML/CTF regime.

-The FCA has identified specific high-risk areas including correspondent banking, trade finance, corporate formation services and the crypto-asset sector.
-Firms operating in these areas must apply enhanced due diligence as standard for all corporate relationships.
+AUSTRAC has identified specific high-risk areas including correspondent banking, trade finance, trust and company service providers, and the digital currency sector.
+Reporting entities operating in these areas must apply enhanced customer due diligence as standard for all corporate relationships.

 Automating the KYB process

-Manual KYB verification for a single UK entity takes 3 to 6 hours on average: gathering documents, querying Companies House, cross-referencing PSC data, screening sanctions lists and documenting findings.
+Manual KYB verification for a single Australian entity takes 3 to 6 hours on average: gathering documents, querying the ASIC register, cross-referencing beneficial ownership data, screening sanctions lists and documenting findings.
 This timeline is unsustainable for firms onboarding dozens or hundreds of corporate clients monthly.

-Automated KYB platforms reduce this to under 15 minutes by integrating directly with the Companies House API, sanctions databases and document verification engines.
+Automated KYB platforms reduce this to under 15 minutes by integrating directly with the ASIC register, ABN Lookup, sanctions databases and document verification engines.
 CheckFile provides a unified document verification platform that handles both KYC and KYB workflows, with automated extraction and validation of corporate documents.

 For a sector-specific breakdown of due diligence requirements, consult our customer due diligence checklist by sector.